81820609/tetris/README.md

 In the reference source code, the fall of blocks is completely random.
 In order to more near the modern Tetris game, I make some change in the game.

-1.Change the fall of blocks to one set with sevent different shapes.
+1. Change the fall of blocks to one set with sevent different shapes.

-2.Add the predicted fallen location.
+2. Add the predicted fallen location.

-3.The next shapes is up to five.
+3. The next shapes is up to five.

-4.Add a new ability, 'Hold'.
+4. Add a new ability, 'Hold'.

-5.Add the music.
+5. Add the music.
 'A'

 # How to play